epc/epc/README.md

 I have a really annoying hobby in small–scale robotics that I hesitate to say I’m working on until the thing I’m working on does something more than spark and smoke.

 ## Conflicts of interest:
-* I cannot work on any engagements involving IBM, MongoDB Inc (f/k/a 10Gen), Google, or The New York Times.
+* I cannot work on any engagements involving IBM, MongoDB Inc (10Gen), Google, or The New York Times.

 # Available for Consulting CTO work in the NYC metropolitan area:
 * help plan, review and manage development of MVPs for companies without a CTO,
 * advise new CTOs on problem solving strategies and approaches, regardless of problem domain,
 * resolve specific, time / domain bounded problems.

-I do not offer software development services.
-There are a million outsourcing services which will happily low–ball a quote for you.
-It is not worth my time to try competing with them.
-That does not mean I do not write code, nor that I will not write code to solve your problems, but if you’re looking for a software developer you will be happier with someone else.

 **Rates:** US$325 / hour.
 A limited number of hours per month can be reserved on a retainer basis.

-For problem analysis & resolution: a percentage of the cost of the problem.
+For problem analysis & resolution: a percentage of the cost of the problem if I solve it to your satisfaction.

-I only sign NDAs when 50% of the projected project cost has been pre–paid.

 **Contact:** [@epc](https://twitter.com/epc) [consulting@epcostello.com](mailto:consulting@epcostello.com)